Swinney updates injury status of Derion Kendrick, James Skalski, Tyler Davis

 Skalski has 20 tackles and 0.5 sacks this season.

-In more Clemson injury news, Swinney said that defensive tackle Tyler Davis rolled his ankle at practice on Wednesday and hopes he is back sooner than later.
+In more Clemson injury news, Swinney said that defensive tackle Tyler Davis rolled his ankle at practice.

+"He got rolled up on Wednesday this week at practice and he wasn't able to go," he said.
+"Hopefully, he will be back sooner rather than later.
+Any time you don't have a great player, you miss them.
+But you don't sit around and cry about it.
+The next guy has to be ready to go play."